gopine/diary/2017/September/September 15 (Friday).md

 The TypeScript compiler caught several type errors that I had missed.

 TypeScript seems like a valuable tool for building large and complex JavaScript applications.

+TypeScript requires a bit of a learning curve.